 In my free time, I can often be found playing the ukulele, tending to a collection of action figures that would make my 10-year old self weep with joy, or folding origami cranes.

 My favorite place to be is in the White Mountains of New Hampshire and I take every chance I get to spend time with my family hiking and enjoying the great outdoors.
+I am also quite fond of Iceland.

 My favorite food is sushi, favorite superhero is Batman, and most cherished childhood toy was a Transformers Soundwave figure.
 My favorite book without pictures is "Rora" by James Byron Huggins while my favorite book with pictures is "Where The Wild Things Are" by Maurice Sendak.
 My iPod features a heavy rotation of Mumford & Sons, Of Monsters and Men, The Decemberists, Walk Off The Earth, and Bob Marley - although I will occasionally kick it old school and rock out to a little Iron Maiden.